Black Sherif

 Mohammed Ismail Sherif (born 9 January 2002), professionally known as Black Sherif and formerly Blacko, is a Ghanaian singer, rapper and fashion model.
 He initially gained popularity in 2021 with his song "First Sermon," which he released in May 2021.
 This was followed up with the "Second Sermon" in July 2021.

 His breakthrough came in March 2022 with his hit single "Kwaku the Traveller," which reached Number 1 on the Ghanaian and Nigerian Apple Music charts.
-(Its music video has been viewed 27 million times on youtube).
 He then released his debut album, The Villain I Never Was, on 5 October 2022.
 His sophomore album, Iron Boy, was released on 3 April 2025.

 In May 2025, he was nominated in the 2025 BET Awards.

 Early life and education

 Mohammed Ismail Sherif was born and raised in Konongo-Zongo, in the Ashanti Region of Ghana.
 As both his parents worked mostly overseas, he started living with his aunt and other extended family members at the age of 10.
 His nomadic lifestyle exposed him to multiple influences and different cultures at a very early age.

-Sherif attended his basic education at Konongo Zongo Islamic Basic School and later at Pinamang Educational Complex, where he graduated junior high school.
-He then completed his secondary education at Kumasi Academy, he was a member of the Literary Group (LG) under the students representative council where he picked up an interest in music and dancing.
+Sherif attended Konongo Zongo Islamic Basic School and later Pinamang Educational Complex, where he graduated junior high school.
+He completed his secondary education at Kumasi Academy.
+He was a member of the Literary Group under the students' representative council, where he picked up an interest in music and dancing.
 Black Sherif has also partnered with Italian sports wear brand ellesse.

-A former student of the University of Professional Studies (UPSA), he was studying at the University of Ghana as of October 2022.
+A former student of the University of Professional Studies, he was studying at the University of Ghana as of October 2022.